We have increased our VISA® fraud security to better serve you!

 At times, some transactions may be restricted:

 In effort to try and combat fraudulent activity, Truliant may from time to time limit certain types of transactions.
-If your card is declined at the point of purchase, please immediately call the phone number on the back of your Truliant VISA® credit or debit card.
+If your card is declined at the point of purchase, please immediately call the phone number on the back of your Truliant VISA® credit card.
 Upon verifying your identity, we may then enable the transaction for your convenience.

 It is always important to have your most current contact information on record with Truliant, including your cell phone number and email address.
 We may be unable to contact you about a suspicious charge if we don’t have your current contact information.